Erasmus+ tapahtumat

 Participants must:

-Represent organisations that run grassroots youth work activities.
+Represent organisations that run grassroots youth work activities and register to Erasmus+ programme.

 Be interested in forming new partnerships for international projects.